Text-based installation, dimensions variable

 Documentation photographs by Jaime Vedres.

-Single channel video (HD), 4 minutes 40 seconds
+Single channel video, 4 minutes 40 seconds

 Dundas Square is the second in the Pulse Crowds series.
 Pulse Crowds are representations of urban spaces in which the movement of people and vehicles is influenced by an external mechanized event.
 These events produce an undulating effect on the spaces' inhabitants: activity in the space shifts from static to active in a repetitive rhythm, highlighting both the archetypes and the outliers of pedestrian and vehicular movement.